credes/first-time-offender/terms-of-service-en.md

 Your access to and use of the Services or any Content is at your own risk.
 You understand and agree that the Services are provided to you on an “AS IS” and “AS AVAILABLE” basis.
-Without limiting the foregoing, CREDES AND ITS PARTNERS DISCLAIM ANY REPRESENTATIONS, WARRANTIES AND CONDITIONS, EXPRESS OR IMPLIED, OF MERCHANTABILITY, MERCHANTABLE QUALITY, DURABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE OR NON-INFRINGEMENT.
+Without limiting the foregoing, PERIMETER OF WISDOM AND ITS PARTNERS DISCLAIM ANY REPRESENTATIONS, WARRANTIES AND CONDITIONS, EXPRESS OR IMPLIED, OF MERCHANTABILITY, MERCHANTABLE QUALITY, DURABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE OR NON-INFRINGEMENT.
 We make no warranty and disclaim all responsibility and liability for the completeness, accuracy, availability, timeliness, security or reliability of the Services or any Content thereon.
 Perimeter of Wisdom will not be responsible or liable for any harm to your computer system, loss of data, or other harm that results from your access to or use of the Services, or any Content.
 You also agree that Perimeter of Wisdom has no responsibility or liability for the use of, or the failure to use, any Content and other communications maintained by the Services.
 We make no warranty that the Services will meet your requirements or be available on an uninterrupted, secure, or error-free basis.
 No advice or information, whether oral or written, obtained from FTO or through the Services, will create any warranty not expressly made herein.
 Perimeter of Wisdom may also in its discretion modify the features, availability, operation and/or look and feel of FTO from time to time without notice to our users.

 11. Links
 ---------